 Agnès Varda (right) with Corinne Marchand on the set of Cléo from 5 to 7 (1962)

 She coined her own term for the kind of cinema she makes, cinécriture, to illustrate her unique storytelling techniques.
 Unlike many of her peers, Varda wasn’t a film buff when she started out.
 Instead, she looked to her imagination, taking inspiration from literature, music, art, single images, real life, cats and heart-shaped potatoes.
-On the subjects she captures she says: “I love filming real people; I love to connect with the kind of people we don’t know so well.”
+On the subjects she captures she said: “I love filming real people; I love to connect with the kind of people we don’t know so well.”

-Discovery, provocation and striving to reach an understanding of society and humanity are all hallmarks of her films, yet Varda refuses to idly sit in one genre or stick to one style.
-Over the course of her more than 60-year career, she has effortlessly switched between feature-length fiction, documentary and shorts.
+Discovery, provocation and striving to reach an understanding of society and humanity are all hallmarks of her films, yet Varda refused to idly sit in one genre or stick to one style.
+Over the course of her more than 60-year career, she effortlessly switched between feature-length fiction, documentary and shorts.
 Her work can be self-reflexive, referencing the deeply personal, but there’s also rich historical detail embedded in her hugely empathetic and mischievous films.

 “Chance has been my best assistant”, claims Varda who cannily utilises her locale, community, family and friends to forage for inspiration wherever she lays her free-spirited hat, whether that be LA, Normandy or the street where she lives, rue Daguerre in Paris (her home there has appeared in many of her films or doubled as a set).
 To some, her methods may seem haphazard, but it all adds to the charm of her infectiously eccentric output.